“Everybody go surfing, surfing S.E.A”

-The southwest and southeast coast of the beautiful paradise island are affected by powerful swells, which come direct from the Antarctic Ocean, meaning wicked surf breaks for experts and beginners alike.
+The southwest and southeast coast of the beautiful paradise island are affected by powerful swells, which come directly from the Antarctic Ocean, meaning wicked surf breaks for experts and beginners alike.
+Read our destination guide to Bali here.

-For first time surfers, it is always good to take a few lessons to learn basic skills like how to catch a wave and the maneuvers you will need to stand up on the board.
-Lessons cost around $ US45 for a 2.5 hour surfing lesson including board rental, where you’ll spend time the water and also learning skills on the beach.
-Some schools will actually guarantee that you will stand up on your first lesson or they’ll give you another lesson free!
+For first time surfers, it is always good to take a few lessons to learn basic skills like how to catch a wave and the manoeuvres you will need to stand up on the board.
+Lessons cost around $ US45 for a 22.5-hour surfing lesson including board rental, where you’ll spend time the water and also learning skills on the beach.
+Some schools will actually guarantee that you will stand up on your board during first lesson – or they’ll give you another lesson free!
 After that, you can hire a surfboard from the beach and tackle the waves on your own.
 Renting a board from Kuta Beach for an hour costs around 35,000 Rupiah or $ US4.

 The popular tourist hub of Kuta with its long sandy beach and constant, relatively mild surf break is the place where most beginners learn, although it can get quite crowded in peak season, June to October.